enebular/docs/en/FileDeploys/index.md

 # File Deploys

-The **File Deploys** deploys files to enebular agent.
+**File Deploys** deploys files to enebular agent.
-The use cases, for example, running shell script in enebular agent, adding setting files and so on.
+A use case example can be running shell scripts in enebular agent or adding setting files.

 Files are kind of asset and included as follows.